NoonanLab/Kocher_et_al_oCGI_turnover/Step5_speciesPairs_oCGI_peak_turnover/README.txt

 # All of these job files create intermediate files, then call a python script that integrates them into a final table:
 countFinalOverlaps_speciesPairs_CGIcentric.py

+# Make files for trackHub with all ChIP-seq data, plus all CGIs and orthologous oCGIs
+makeTrackDb.py
+makeTrackDb_Noonan.py

 221017_runPermutationOnHPC.sh
 # Run permutation test to assess enrichment in each box in the grid using R on the cluster